petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

    ![Search entities to add references to supported fields.](./creating-notification-templates/images/08.png)

-1. In the Basic Info section, enter a name and description for the template.
+1. In Basic Info, enter a name and description for the template.

    ![Under Basic Info, enter a name and description.](./creating-notification-templates/images/09.png)

-1. In the Settings section, determine the notification's recipients.
+1. In Settings, determine the notification's recipients.

    You can use defined terms, user names, or user roles.
 To add multiple recipients, separate values with a comma (e.g., `[%TICKET_CREATOR%]`, `[%TICKET_R_ASSIGNEE_USERID%]`).